Audit summary

 Background

 To be financially sustainable, entities need to be able to meet current and future expenditure as it falls due.
 They also need the ability to absorb foreseeable changes and materialising risks without significantly changing their revenue and expenditure policies.
-This Part provides our insight into the financial sustainability of the 19 water sector entities based on our analysis of the trends in six indicators over a five‑year period.
+This Part provides our insight into the financial sustainability of public hospitals based on our analysis of the trends in key financial indicators over a five-year period.